MILAN: Masked Image Pretraining on Language Assisted Representation: Methodology

 In MILAN, we propose a prompting decoder shown in Figure~\ref{fig:architecture_overview}(b), where the representations of the {unmasked} patches from the encoder {are} frozen, {serving} as ``fixed prompts''.
 They are appended to the keys and values in each attention module of the prompting decoder's transformer block while the queries only contain the features of mask tokens. {In specific}, the multi-head attention (MHA) module in Figure \ref{fig:architecture_overview}(b) performs the following operations:

-In Eq.\eqref{decoder_attention}, $X$ and $Z$ are features of mask tokens and encoder's output{s}, respectively. ``Attn'' is short for the softmax attention operation. ``concat'' means {concatenating} along the sequence dimension. $H$ is the number of heads. $W_q^h, W_k^h, W_v^h, W_o^h$ represent the query, key, value and output projection {weight} matrices in each head. $d^h$ is the embedding dimension in each head.
+In \eqref{decoder_attention}, $X$ and $Z$ are the features of mask tokens and the encoder's output{s}, respectively. ``Attn'' is short for the softmax attention operation. ``cat'' means {concatenating} along the sequence dimension. $H$ is the number of heads. $W_q^h, W_k^h, W_v^h, W_o^h$ represent the query, key, value and output projection {weight} matrices in each head. $d^h$ is the embedding dimension in each head.
 As shown in Figure \ref{fig:architecture_overview}(c), our {prompting} decoder only computes the self-attention among the features of mask tokens and the cross-attention between the encoder's output and the features of mask tokens.
-Moreover, the FFN modules in prompting decoder only compute on the features of mask tokens.
+Moreover, the FFN modules in the prompting decoder only compute on the features of mask tokens.

-Using the default 75\% masking ratio, our prompting decoder reduces the computation cost by 20\% compared to MAE~\cite{he2021mae}.
-More importantly, prompting decoder improve{s} the finetuning accuracy significantly, as will be analyzed in Section \ref{sec:classification}.
+Using the default 75\% masking ratio, our prompting decoder reduces the decoding computation cost by 20\% compared to MAE~\cite{he2021mae}.
+More importantly, prompting decoder improve{s} the finetuning accuracy significantly, as will be analyzed in Section~\ref{sec:classification}.